ls1intum/tum-apply/docs/docs/applicants/overview.md

+---
+sidebar_label: Application Dashboard
+---

 # Staying on Top of Your Applications: Your Personal Dashboard Guide

 Welcome to your Application Overview page – your command center for managing all your doctoral applications at TUM!
 Think of this as your personal mission control where you can track, organize, and manage every application you've submitted or are working on.
-Whether you're applying to multiple positions or keeping tabs on a single dream opportunity, this dashboard keeps everything organized and accessible.
+Whether you're [applying](applying.md) to multiple positions or keeping tabs on a single dream opportunity, this dashboard keeps everything organized and accessible.

 ## Getting to Your Dashboard